-Measure Author Issue Area Торіс Brief Summary Position Priority A B 817 Pacheco D Governance Open meetings: teleconferencing: subsidiary body.
+Measure Author Issue Area Topic Brief Summary Position Priority AB 817 Pacheco D Governance Open meetings: teleconferencing: subsidiary body.
 Current law, until January 1, 2026, authorizes the legislative body of a local agency to use alternative teleconferencing in certain circumstances related to the particular member if at least a quorum of its members participate from a singular physical location that is open to the public and situated within the agency's jurisdiction and other requirements are met, including restrictions on remote participation by a member of the legislative body.
 This bill would authorize a subsidiary body, as defined, to use alternative teleconferencing provisions similar to the emergency provisions indefinitely and without regard to a state of emergency.
 In order to use teleconferencing pursuant to the Ralph M. Brown Act, the bill would require the legislative body that established the subsidiary body by charter, ordinance, resolution, or other formal action to make specified findings by majority vote, before the subsidiary body uses teleconferencing for the first time and every 12 months thereafter.
-Recommend Support 2 AB 68 Ward D Land Protection Land use: streamlined housing approvals: density, subdivision, and utility approvals.
+It is anticipated that Board committees and the Bond Oversight Committee, which are advisory committees with no decision-making power, may be able to benefit from this legislation.
+2 AB 68 Ward D Land Protection Land use: streamlined housing approvals: density, subdivision, and utility approvals.
 Would streamline approval for urban, infill development that meets certain objective planning standards, including, but not limited to, a requirement that the proposed parcel for the development be a climate-smart parcel, as described, or be included in the applicable region's sustainable communities strategy as a priority development area.
 The bill also limits growth in areas designated as climate risk and climate refugia lands as specified and areas proximate to riparian corridors.
 The bill helps establish a sustainable pattern for future growth that limits encroachment of new development into natural and working lands.
+With bill co-sponsors CA YIMBY and The Nature Conservany, AB 68 is one of the first partnerships between environmental and housing organizations to promote a common vision for growth that protects natural and working lands.
+The sponsors recognize this bill is a work in progress, and is therefore slated as a two-year bill.
+If the bill continues to move forward into its second year, the District may consider elevating its status to a priority 1 in 2024, depending on the amendments made and its final language.
 Recommend Support 2